OCLD Interview Questions with Answers

 42. STILL WINE: It is a wine obtained by natural fermentation without any effervescence or higher alcoholic content.

 44. NOBLE ROT: Grapes are dried by the fungus Botrytis cinerea naturally in a humid climate.
-This makes the grapes concentrate the sugar which results in sweet wine.
+This makes the grapes concentrate the sugar, which results in a sweet wine.

 46. TROCKEN: It means dry.